 Looking to start your future in digital video?
 As you begin learning about the industry, you may see jobs such as grip, key grip, best boy, or gaffer.
-If you’re not familiar with these titles, you might be asking yourself what a grip, best boy, or gaffer does.
+If you’re not familiar with these titles, you might be asking yourself what a grip, key grip, best boy, or gaffer does.
 After laying a solid foundation at a career college that offers digital video production, you could break into the film industry.
 Skills you need to succeed in these roles include good communication, creativity, patience, physical stamina and strength, problem solving skills and technical knowledge.
 With these skills you are ready take the reigns as a grip, key grip, best boy or gaffer on the set of a commercial, TV show or movie.

 What is a Grip?